gvwilson/buildtogether.tech/src/teams/index.md

 <div class="callout" markdown="1">
 ### In the beginning

-[%i "history of computing" %]Programming[%/i%] was originally considered a female occupation, but as it became more lucrative it came to be viewed as "naturally" male.  [%b Abbate2012 %] and [%b Ensmenger2012 %] describe how this happened, while [%b Hicks2018 %] looks at how Britain
+Programming[%i "history of computing" %] was originally considered a female occupation, but as it became more lucrative it came to be viewed as "naturally" male.  [%b Abbate2012 %] and [%b Ensmenger2012 %] describe how this happened, while [%b Hicks2018 %] looks at how Britain